-• Participation in state Enterprise Architecture Initiatives
+• Continued Participation in state Enterprise Architecture Initiatives

-WDFW has committed to pursuing changes in its IT architecture to align with common state systems, as illustrated by the current move to Exchange email and Enterprise Active Directory.
-These changes will provide benefits in system integration, identity management, multiagency projects, and statewide system development.
+WDFW continues to pursue changes in its IT architecture to align with common state systems, as illustrated by the recent move to Exchange email and Enterprise Active Directory.
+These changes will continue to provide benefits in system integration, identity management, multi-agency projects, and statewide system development.
 WDFW is also active in state Enterprise Architecture policy development.